bindhu100/Bamazon/README.md

 ![GitHub Logo](image/notEnough.PNG)

 <ol start="5">
-<li>Once customer place the order, app should ask "Would you like to place another order (Yes/No)?"
+<li>Once customer place an order, app should ask "Would you like to place another order (Yes/No)?"
 </ol>

 ![GitHub Logo](image/yes_or_no.PNG)